-Once you’ve enabled the guest account, it will be appear as a separate user account on your login screen.
+Once you’ve enabled the guest account, it will be appear as a separate user account in the bottom left corner of your login screen.
 Anyone can log in as the guest account after booting your computer or accessing it when it’s locked.

 You can log out of your current user account or use the Switch User feature to stay logged in, keeping your programs open and your account locked while allowing the guest to use your PC.

 Once they’re done, they can log out of the guest account.
 Note that their browsing history, logged-in websites, and any other files or data they left lying around will remain accessible to future users of your guest account.
 Guest users should log out of any websites they accessed or just use a browser’s private browsing feature inside the guest account.